MahdiDeCoder/ChatApp/README.md

 - User profiles with avatar and bio
 - Profile picture shown in chat and clickable profiles to view details
 - Persistent storage of users and messages
+- Modern orange/blue gradient theme applied across all pages for a unified look

 ## Setup
 1. Install dependencies: